 Your frame can change.
 You can move the camera, swap lenses, change the field of vision, alter the focal length and crop your picture.
 But don’t make these changes arbitrarily.
 Everything should be done with purpose.

 Always think about information, and how to deliver it optimally.
 Constantly contemplate how you can best make your audience empathize and sympathize with your characters.
 Think about how you can reveal the plot as it unravels around your characters.
 Draw your audience along with them.
-Consider how pushing the information on the screen can induce states of mind when broadcast.
+Consider how the information on the screen can induce states of mind when viewed.
 The instant you can no longer optimally provide all the information necessary in your current frame, that’s when the switch to the next shot should take place.

 Visualization through the visionary